Code-Institute-Submissions/StateofChange/README.md

 - CSS No errors were found when passing through the official (Jigsaw) validator

 ### Accesability
-- ### ATTENTION
-The screenshots are taken from a german language system.
-Change the language has an impact on the keyboard commands.
-In row the translation is: Performance, Accesability, Best Practices, SEO

 - ### Landing Page Web Version: